 1. Brush your poodle every day.

 You’ll need a round-headed pin brush with wire bristles to keep your poodle’s coat shiny, soft, and free of mats.
 Brush the fur all the way down to the skin, and use a greyhound comb for any mats.
-A daily brushing routine will help release the natural oils in your poodle’s skin, which will help protect the fur and skin from damage and dryness.

 2. Feed your poodle a nutritious diet.